All You Need to Know

 NORTHERN & CENTRAL ITALY

-The Italian Riviera located in the region of Liguria, stretches from Ventimiglia near the French border through Genoa, and ends just beyond Cinque Terre in the east at Portovenere.
+ITALIAN RIVIERA The Italian Riviera located in the region of Liguria, stretches from Ventimiglia near the French border through Genoa, and ends just beyond Cinque Terre in the east at Portovenere.
 San Remo is known as the city of the flowers while Genoa is Italy’s main commercial harbor.
 Hikers’ and photographer’s paradise, le Cinque Terre (Five Lands) is probably one of the region’s most known destinations.
 The famed hiking trail links the villages on the seaside cliffs through vineyards and olive groves.
-The five traditional coastal villages - Riomaggiore, Manarola , Corniglia, Vernazza and Monterosso- offer breathtaking sceneries and can be reached by train or boat if not on foot.
+The five traditional coastal villages - Riomaggiore, Manarola , Corniglia, Vernazza and Monterosso- offer breathtaking sceneries and can be reached by train or boat.

-UNESCO World Heritage Site, the Amalfi Coast is renowned for its rugged landscape, scenic beauty and picturesque towns, each with its own unique charm.
+AMALFI COAST UNESCO World Heritage Site, the Amalfi Coast is renowned for its rugged landscape, scenic beauty and picturesque towns, each with its own unique charm.
 Amalfi lined by small fisherman dwellings and whitewashed villas sits right on the cliff.
 You can enjoy its colorful small marina and lively downtown area, savor its restaurants’ delicacies and shop to your heart’s content.
-Best known for its dominant coastal views, Ravello is about a 15 minute-drive inland from Amalfi.
-Positano is a cliffside village with a pebble beachfront and steep, narrow streets lined with boutiques and cafes.